Small Business 101

 Individual Pension Plan (IPP)

 Interest has been growing in Individual Pension Plans (IPPs).
-This is because IPPs may provide higher pension benefits for small business owners who meet specific criteria.
+This is because IPPs may allow for greater contributions than are permitted for an RRSP for individual small business owners who meet specific criteria.

 What is an IPP?